mindspore-ai/docs/install/mindspore_cpu_install_source_en.md

 pip install output/mindspore-*.whl -i https://pypi.tuna.tsinghua.edu.cn/simple
 ```

 When the network is connected, dependencies of MindSpore are automatically downloaded during the .whl package installation.
 For details about dependencies, see required_package in the [setup.py](https://gitee.com/mindspore/mindspore/blob/master/setup.py).
 In other cases, install the dependencies by yourself.
-When running a model, you need to install additional dependencies based on the requirements.txt file specified by different models in the [ModelZoo](https://gitee.com/mindspore/models/tree/master/).
-For details about common dependencies, see [requirements.txt](https://gitee.com/mindspore/mindspore/blob/master/requirements.txt).

 ## Installation Verification

+Execute the following command:

 ```bash
 python -c "import mindspore;mindspore.set_device(device_target='CPU');mindspore.run_check()"